 Close cross icon.

-Hiring managers tell us that an application missing a cover letter signals a lack of interest.
-Additionally, if you fail to provide a cover letter and it’s part of the recruitment process, your application is incomplete and may not be reviewed.
+Feedback from hiring managers informs us that an application missing a cover letter may signal a lack of interest.
+Additionally, if your application is missing a cover letter and it’s part of the recruitment process, you risk submitting an incomplete application, which may not even pass the first step.

-An effective cover letter can make a significant difference in getting your foot in the door.
-However, hiring managers and recruiters review many applications each day and will only take the time to read your cover letter properly if you grab their attention.
+An effective cover letter can really leverage your chances to get eyes on your application and your foot in the door.
+That said, hiring managers and recruiters review many applications daily, and may only take the time to read your cover letter properly if you grab their attention.
+So, you want to make it effective, make it clear and make it count.

-We have five essential tips to help you write a standout cover letter that will get you job interviews.
+Follow these pointers and craft a standout cover letter that will get job interviews.

 Use a professional format that includes your contact information, date, recipient’s details, body, call to action, and sign-off. – “Dear Sir/Madam” is outdated and impersonal.
 Instead, address the hiring manager by name.